 - If the monitoring commission continues to identify deficiencies in the RDCs data and services, the German Data Forum shall be notified in order to initiate an evaluation process.

 If data users identify major deficiencies in the data of an accredited research data center, they should first try to address these directly and find a solution.
-If a solution cannot be found, the matter shall be submitted to the German Data Forum’s Complaint Office.
-The Complaints Office’s mandate is limited to matters of compliance with the accreditation criteria of the German Data Forum.
+If a solution cannot be found, the matter shall be submitted to the German Data Forum’s complaints office.
+The complaints office’s mandate is limited to matters of compliance with the accreditation criteria of the German Data Forum (RatSWD).

-The German Data Forum convenes an evaluation commission on a case-by-case basis, for example, if it has identified major deficiencies in the data supplied by a RDC.
-As a general rule, the commission shall consist of members of the German Data Forum and the Standing Committee FDI.
+The German Data Forum (RatSWD) convenes an evaluation commission on a case-by-case basis, for example, if it has identified major deficiencies in the data supplied by a RDC.
+As a general rule, the commission shall consist of members of the German Data Forum (RatSWD) and the FDI Committee.
 However, it is also possible to include external experts.
 The composition of the commission safeguards the competent assessment of the RDC’s work on a case-by-case basis.
-Overlap between members of the monitoring commission and the evaluation commission shall be avoided.
+Overlap between members of the monitoring commission and the evaluation commission is to be avoided.

 All accredited RDCs shall answer an annual questionnaire on their services and activities of the previous year by March 31st.

-- If the RDC is in effect unable or unwilling to remediate the deficiency, the procedure is concluded and a recommendation for withdrawal of the accreditation (revocation) is submitted to the German Data Forum.
+- If the RDC is in effect unable or unwilling to remediate the deficiency, the procedure is concluded and a recommendation for withdrawal of the accreditation (revocation) is submitted to the German Data Forum (RatSWD).

 Evaluation following an application by the RDC

-If a RDC files an application for evaluation, the German Data Forum shall convene an evaluation commission within a three-month-period.
+If a RDC files an application for evaluation, the German Data Forum (RatSWD) shall convene an evaluation commission within a three-month period.
 The evaluation commission then delivers a report to the German Data Forum assessing the RDC’s level of development.
-The applicant RDC shall carry the costs.
+The applicant RDC shall bear the costs for this.